jessepav/lacygoill-wiki-backup/admin/admin.md

 ---

     $ rlwrap read var
-    rlwrap: error: Cannot execute read: No such file or directory~
+    rlwrap: error: Cannot execute read: No such file or directory˜

 You could try to run the builtin in a subshell: